STAND PROUD HALTON HILLS. WE MADE HISTORY!

-To learn more, and to sign up for our mailing list, visit our website.
+To sign up for our mailing list, visit our website.

 Annual festival celebrating Canada's Birthday.
-There is a parade at 12:00 led by a pipe band, many activities in the Glen Williams Ball Park, all free to the public and the day ends with a Duck Race down the Credit at 4:00pm
+There is a parade at 12:00 led by a pipe band, many activities in the Glen Williams Ball Park, all free to the public.

 This year we will be featuring several new items, with a ball game between the trappers and the voyagers, a bubble tent, and other fun activities.
 There will be an array of craft and local vendors Thee will also be a good selection of food and drinks (non alcoholic) on sale.